Recent and Upcoming Releases from Tsehai Publishers

 Each woman tells her own story; where she came from, what challenges she faced, what helped her succeed, what inspires her, and what thoughts she has for girls and young women growing up today.

 Edited and compiled by Mary-Jane Wagle, with photography by Aida Muluneh, Temsalet is a project of the Network of Ethiopian Women’s Association (NEWA).
 The book features a foreword by First Lady Roman Tesfaye and an essay on women in Ethiopian history by Rita Pankhurst.

 A collection of essays by internationally recognized scholar Paul Tiyambe Zeleza, Africa's Resurgence offers a multifaceted portrait of the changing face of the continent after decades of postcolonial authoritarianism and underdevelopment.

-In his essays, Zeleza explores the social and economic transformations of African societies over the past 50 years; the struggles for democritization and human rights, including, most recently, the Arab Spring; the thickening circuits of regional interconnections, and engagements with the disapora, most poignantly captured by the rise of the Obama phenomenon; and the shifting constuctions and representations of Africa in popular and scholarly literature.
+In his essays, Zeleza explores the social and economic transformations of African societies over the past 50 years; the struggles for democratization and human rights, including, most recently, the Arab Spring; the thickening circuits of regional interconnections, and engagements with the diaspora, most poignantly captured by the rise of the Obama phenomenon; and the shifting constructions and representations of Africa in popular and scholarly literature.

 Mandeland: Spoken Word Recording